What does it mean to be diagnosed with primary progressive MS?

 Will I become disabled?

-You will have your own way of thinking about disability and it will be up to you how you define yourself.
+As each person’s MS is different, no one can predict how much your MS might, or might not, affect you.
+You’ll have your own way of thinking about disability and it will be up to you to choose how you define yourself.
 MS may affect what you can do but only you can decide if this is disabling.
 As the symptoms of MS vary so much, you may have different views of yourself at different times.

-You will have support from your MS team and many symptoms can be improved by trying different treatments.
-For some activities in daily life, it can be a question of doing the same thing but in a slightly different way.
-For example, to help manage fatigue, you might find it helpful to sit on a stool or chair to do the ironing or prepare food.
+Many symptoms can be helped by trying different treatments.
+For some activities, it can be a question of doing the same thing but in a slightly different way.
+For example, to manage fatigue, you might find it helpful to sit on a stool or chair to prepare food or do the ironing, rather than standing.

-At work, the Equality Act covers everyone with MS and requires employers to make reasonable adjustments so that you are not at a disadvantage because of any difficulty caused by your MS. Examples of reasonable adjustments may include allowing you to return to work by gradually increasing your hours or, if heat makes your symptoms worse, allowing you to sit in a cooler part of the office.
-You may not need any adjustments or protection but it can be good to know where the law stands.
+The Equality Act covers you as soon as you are diagnosed with MS even though you may not see yourself as disabled at all.
+It covers physical difficulties but also symptoms that affect your thinking, like memory problems and fatigue.
+At work, the Act requires employers to make reasonable adjustments so that you’re not at a disadvantage because of any difficulty caused by your MS. Examples of reasonable adjustments may include allowing you to return to work by gradually increasing your hours or, if heat makes your symptoms worse, allowing you to sit in a cooler part of the office.

 Diaries and reviews

-It could list any new or worsening symptoms, when they happened and whether they went away or lingered.
+You might find it helpful to keep a simple diary to chart your pattern of symptoms.
+You could list any new or worsening symptoms, when they happened and whether they went away or lingered.
 You could add in when you started or stopped any medication and whether this improved your symptoms or caused any side effects.
-You could add the date and outcome of your appointments with health professionals.
+You could add the dates and outcomes of your appointments with health professionals.

-A diary can be on paper or it could be on your smartphone, tablet or PC.
-It may be useful to choose something that's easy to carry with you to your appointment.
+A diary could be on paper or an app on your phone, tablet or PC.
+It may be useful to choose something that’s easy to carry with you to your appointments.

 Living with primary progressive MS

-It is important to look after your overall health so you can be as well as possible – this includes managing psychological factors, like stress, as well as your physical health.
+You may be concerned that your MS will get worse very rapidly but this is rarely the case.
+It’s important to look after your overall health which includes managing psychological factors, like stress, as well as your physical health.
 This will help you to do the things you enjoy, as well as the things you have to do.

 The bottom line

-Nobody knows what life has in store for them.
-Try not to worry too much about what might happen or assume that MS will have an effect on some particular aspect of your life.
+None of us know what life has in store for us.
+Try not to focus too much on what might happen or assume that MS will have an effect on some particular aspect of your life.
 This time and energy could be spent in a more positive way on something that is important to you right now.

 Last reviewed: October 2017